dkbrookie/Monitoring/Active Directory/Best_Practice_List.md

 # AD Desired State

+It would be nice to log the last "change" to the status if possible.
+So basically, if it was `STATUS:1` but then it was changed and went to `STATUS:2`, we should have the date it went to failed.
+That would highlight the date the setting was changed to take it out of alignment and could help us in logs.

 ## First thoughts of things to check

 1) SYSVOL rep type is DFS-R
 2) Time is synced between all servers
 3) If Physical machine, time synced to external source
 4) If Hyper-V VM, time synced to host.
 If vmware VM, time synced to external source